Achieving Much More With the Same Effort

 You have a wide range of skills, talents, experiences, thoughts, and ideas.
 These can, and should, be used in the best combination.
 What relevant skills and strengths do you have that others don't?
 How can you use these to best effect, and how can you improve them so that they're truly remarkable?
 What relevant assets do you have that others don't?
 Can you use these to create leverage?
 Do you have connections that others don't have?
 Or financial resources?
 Or some other asset that you can use to greater effect?

-A good way of thinking about this is to conduct a personal SWOT analysis, focusing on identifying strengths and assets, and expanding from these to identify the opportunities they give you.
-(An advantage of SWOT is that it also helps you spot critical weaknesses that need to be covered.)
+A good way of thinking about this is to conduct a personal SWOT analysis, focusing on identifying strengths and assets, and expanding from these to identify the opportunities that they give you.
+(An advantage of SWOT is that it also helps you to spot critical weaknesses that need to be covered.)

 Another significant lever of success is applied knowledge.
 Combined with education and action, this can generate tremendous leverage.

-While few of us operate in quite such immediately critical areas, by determining what you need to know, and then acquiring that knowledge, you can avoid many years of slow, painful trial and error learning.
+While few of us operate in quite such immediately critical areas, by determining what you need to know, and then acquiring that knowledge, you can avoid many years of slow, painful trial-and-error learning.

 Even then, having more education or more knowledge isn't necessarily a point of leverage.
-These become advantages only when they can be directly applied to your career goals and aspirations--and when they're used actively and intelligently to do something useful.
+These become advantages only when they can be directly applied to your career goals and aspirations, and when they're used actively and intelligently to do something useful.

-Finding technology leverage is all about thinking about how you work, and using technology to automate as much of this as you can.
+Finding technology leverage is about thinking about how you work, and using technology to automate as much of this as you can.

-Websites can give clients easy access to up-to-date product information, and help them place orders simply and easily.
-And blogs and email-based newsletters help people stay in contact with thousands of people quickly and easily.
+Websites can give clients easy access to up-to-date product information, and help them to place orders simply and easily.
+And blogs and email newsletters help organizations to stay in contact with their customers.
 All of these use technology to provide tremendous leverage.

 Using leverage is the art and science of getting much more done with the same, or less, effort.
 It involves using what you and others have to your advantage.

 The key levers that you can use to do this are: